 Don’t get me wrong – it’s possible for freelancers to have a very strong safety net.
 You can build your emergency fund and have smart budgets.
-But the fact of the matter is you don’t get benefits like sick leave or employer-provided disability insurance.
+But you don’t get benefits like sick leave or employer-provided disability insurance.

-Let’s be honest: you might not want to pay for your health insurance every month, but isn’t a low regular cost worth not having a huge, unexpected cost that a medical bill can bring?
+Let’s be honest: You might not want to pay for your health insurance every month, but isn’t a low regular cost worth avoiding the huge, unexpected cost that a medical bill can bring?

-Let’s look at Miranda’s example from the video above: she broke her wrist and learned that, without health insurance, it would have cost $40,000.
-Forty thousand dollars!
+Let’s look at Miranda’s example from the video above: She broke her wrist and learned that, without health insurance, it would have cost $40,000.
 That’s like paying for a really nice car, except instead of a car you get a broken wrist, so it’s actually the worst deal ever.

-Compare that to being part of the 70% of people who can get a health insurance policy for under $75 a month.
+Compare that to being part of the 80% of people who can get a health insurance policy for less than $75 a month.
 I crunched the numbers so you didn’t have to: at $75 a month, you could go 533 months – almost 44 and a half years – before you spent $40,000.

-Or you can not buy it, still have to pay the individual mandate penalty, and worry about blasting through your emergency fund and heading straight for looming bankruptcy every time you trip over the rug in your apartment.
+Or you can not buy it and worry about blasting through your emergency fund and heading straight for looming bankruptcy every time you trip over the rug in your apartment.

 You don’t have to be a health insurance expert